 Activity Summary: Kīlauea Volcano is not erupting.
-Rates of seismicity, deformation, and gas release have not changed significantly over the past week.
-Deformation signals are consistent with slow magmatic recharge within the middle East Rift Zone (ERZ).
+Rates of seismicity, deformation, and gas emissions have not changed significantly over the past week.

-Hazards remain in the LERZ eruption area and at the Kīlauea summit.
-Residents and visitors near recently active fissures and lava flows should heed Hawaii County Civil Defense and National Park warnings, and be prepared, if necessary, to self-evacuate in the unlikely event of renewed activity.
-Please note that Hawaii County maintains a closure of the entire lava flow field and vents and prohibits access unless authorized through Civil Defense.
+Hazards remain in the lower East Rift Zone eruption area and at the Kīlauea summit.
+Residents and visitors near recently active fissures and lava flows should heed Hawaii County Civil Defense and National Park warnings and be prepared, if necessary, to self-evacuate in the unlikely event of renewed activity.
+Please note that Hawaii County maintains a closure of the entire lava flow field and eruptive vents, prohibiting access unless authorized through Civil Defense.

-The Hawaiian Volcano Observatory (HVO) continues to closely monitor Kīlauea's seismicity, deformation, and gas emissions for any sign of reactivation.
-HVO maintains visual surveillance of the summit and the East Rift Zone with web cameras and occasional field visits.
+The Hawaiian Volcano Observatory (HVO) continues to closely monitor Kīlauea's seismicity, deformation, and gas emissions for any sign of increased activity.
+HVO maintains visual surveillance of the volcano with web cameras and occasional field visits.
 HVO will continue to issue a weekly update (every Tuesday) and additional messages as warranted by changing activity.

 Activity summary also available by phone: (808) 967-8862